Home Influencer Marketing instagram hashtags guide

 Track the Success of Your Instagram Hashtags

-As we referred to in 4 Benefits of an Instagram Business Profile, operating a business profile gives you access to Instagram Insights.
+As we referred to in 6 Benefits of an Instagram Business Profile, operating a business profile gives you access to Instagram Insights.
 This gives serious Instagram users access to analytics and performance statistics far above what they provide to the average Instagrammer.

 One useful feature of Instagram Insights is the ability to analyze the effectiveness of the hashtags you use.
 You can see how successful your hashtags have been at bringing you more views and impressions of your posts.

 To see this information, open a post and tap on the “view Insights” link beneath it.
-Amongst the data that Instagram Insights provides is the impression for the post, split up by source.
+Amongst the data that Instagram Insights provides is the impression of the post, split up by source.
 This includes Impressions from Hashtags.

 While this doesn’t tell you the performance of specific hashtags, it does give you a guide to the effectiveness of the overall group of hashtags you used on the post.